 The Role of the General Contractor is Dynamic

 Those who are unfamiliar with construction projects sometimes assume general contractors do the same work on every single project.
 However, their role has the potential to be quite dynamic.
 In other words, it can change based on the nuanced requirements of each project.
 The complexity as well as the size of the construction project in question ultimately determine the extent of this person’s role.
 The bottom line is no two construction projects are exactly the same, meaning the contractors who are flexible are that much more coveted and also that much more successful.

 While a couple building permits might be necessary for one project, a considerable amount might be necessary for the next.
 Even the subtleties of securing the property in question differ from one construction site to the next.
 Add in complexities with managing different workforce sizes, the use of highly specific temporary materials, site surveying considerations and the challenges of disposing of different types of waste at each site and it becomes increasingly clear no two general contractors do exactly the same work day-in, day-out.

 Steering the Construction Project to Success

 Ask anyone who has worked in the field of construction about the potential for problems to arise.
 You will learn about the details of unpredictable issues plaguing construction projects of all types.
 However, most, if not all of these projects lacked a competent or experienced general contractor.
 The bottom line is most construction projects of a considerable magnitude require ongoing project management.

 The general contractor is responsible for submitting the project proposal or bid that outlines all of the details of the project.
 To elaborate, these details pertain to labor, cost, scheduling, materials, etc. Such proposal demands require a considerable amount of time and effort from the general contractor.
-Cost estimates are to be created based on the cost of labor, materials, equipment rental, workers’ compensation insurance and the most valuable asset of them all: time.
+Cost estimates are to be created based on the cost of labor, materials, equipment rental, and workers’ compensation insurance.
+Plus, the most valuable asset of them all: time.

 The General Contractor’s Role in Work Activities